QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What I do today :
 - Only reviewed a very little bit about Python Loops, still stucked on "Day7_57. " challenge.
 I need to sleep very early (Sleep Enough) and very unfocused due to last night I only slept for two hours because school projects.
 Happy Coding!

+Day 33/100 : 6 November 2025, Thursday (≈10 mins; >1 hour❌)
+> What do I done today :
+- I only copy-paste code from Dr. Angela "Day7_56. " (part_1), I got stuck for this challenge.
+Also today I'm busy with upcoming school exams period.
+HAPPY CODING GUYS!!